amoutenet/QMC_LO_basis/README.md

 Hello !

-This is the source code for the real-time Quantum Monte Carlo project formulated in the LO basis, as part of the TRIQS project: github.com/TRIQS/triqs.
+This is the source code for the real-time Quantum Monte Carlo project formulated in the LO basis, as part of the TRIQS project: https://github.com/TRIQS/triqs.
+It requires the 2.2.x version.

 This project was achieved together with Priyanka Seth, Michel Ferrero and Olivier Parcollet.
 You can find the original research paper describing